PintoGideon/Think-Piece/Readme.md

 Developed the application in a code along workshop with Steven Kinney at Front End Masters

+# Notes from the workshop for future reference

 # Cloud Firestore is based on collections